 busy

 I had a little problem removing the CRFL sprocket bolts.
-I had no problems with the first 3 nuts/bolts, but #4 was so hard to break loose that the allen key slightly rounded the socket in the bolt head.
+I had no problems with the first 3 nuts/bolts, but #4 nut was so hard to break loose that the nut rotation spun the bolt and the allen key I was using to hold the bolt in place slightly rounded the socket in the bolt head.
 But the nut finally loosened.
-The fifth nut/bolt came out fine, but on #6, I rounded the socket so badly that the allen key would no longer hold the bolt while I was trying to loosen the nut.
+The fifth nut/bolt came out fine, but on #6, I again rounded the socket so badly when the allen key would no longer hold the bolt while I was trying to loosen the nut.
 So I drilled the bolt out enough to match my largest easy-out, and out it came.
-That was $40 worth of titanium bits!
-Not to mention a not-exact replacement nut and bolt (until the CRFL nut and bolt arrive).
+That was $40 worth of titanium drill bits!
+Not to mention a not-exact replacement nut and bolt (until the CRFL nut and bolt arrived).

 A word of caution - use a very high quality allen key to keep the bolt head from turning and a 6-point 17mm box end wrench to loosen the nut.
 The force required to loosen the nut is very great.
 I had to use a 3 foot pipe extension on my 17mm box end wrench... it helps to have a friend lend a hand.